samertm/weather_study/README.md

 ### To begin collecting and inserting data

  1. Enter the `CODE/` directory.
 Open a Python3 REPL.
-Import needed Populate database with US placenames and their codes and latitude/longitude values.
+Import needed modules.
+Then populate database with US placenames and their codes and latitude/longitude values.

         cd CODE
         ipython
-        In [1]: import city_codes, populate_db, requests, check_data, utils
+        In [1]: import city_codes, populate_db, requests, check_data, utils, retrieve

         In [2]: city_codes.get_city_code_list()